 Different Hot Water Uses Demand Different Water Heater Temperatures

 The optimal water temperature varies depending on what tasks you plan to use hot water.
 For example, if you run a commercial kitchen, you’ll need your water hot enough to sanitize dishes.
-However, water hot enough to sanitize dishes (around 140 to 160 degrees Fahrenheit) is far too hot to use for bathing.
+However, water hot enough to sanitize dishes (around 140 to 160 degrees Fahrenheit) is far too hot for bathing.
 Additionally, if you have children, you’ll want your water hot enough to kill most bacteria.
 However, you don’t want to set it so high as to scald yourself or your children.
 Water heater temperatures closer to 120 degrees Fahrenheit will do just fine for those situations.

 When optimizing your water heater temperature, the only hard-set rule is never to set your water heater below 120 degrees Fahrenheit.
-Temperatures lower than that provide an ample breeding ground for several harmful bacteria, mold, and mildew species.
+Temperatures lower than that provide an ample breeding ground for harmful bacteria, mold, and mildew species.
 Additionally, for every ten degrees above 120 degrees Fahrenheit, you will increase your overall energy usage by about three to five percent.

 Specific Use Cases and Their Appropriate Water Heater Temperature Settings